Today in World War II History—March 5, 1943

 80 Years Ago—Mar.
 5, 1943: RAF sends 442 bombers to Essen, Germany, opening the Battle of the Ruhr—43 major raids through June.

-Maiden flight of first British jet aircraft, the Gloster Meteor.
+Maiden flight of first RAF jet aircraft, the Gloster Meteor.

-In convoy XK-2 off Cape Finisterre, German U-boat U-130 sinks four British freighters with one salvo of four torpedoes.
+In convoy XK-2 off Cape Finisterre, German U-boat U-130 sinks four British freighters with a single salvo of four torpedoes.

-Auxiliary carrier USS Bogue begins escort of convoy HX-228 in North Atlantic, the first time this class of ship is assigned antisubmarine operations as primary duty.
+Auxiliary carrier USS Bogue begins escort of convoy HX-228 in North Atlantic, the first time Allies assign this class of ship to antisubmarine operations as a primary duty.